 Students who have not taken any calculus normally enroll in 220.
-Those with particularly weak mathematics backgrounds should consult the director of calculus about the possibility of starting in 212.
+Those concerned about their preparation for 220 should consult the director of calculus about the possibility of starting in 212.
 Students intending to major in a behavioral science other than economics and those from Medill may take 202 and 211 rather than 220/224/230, especially if they are concerned about their math skills.
 Those who wish only to fulfill the Area II distribution requirement and plan no further study of mathematics may also take 100, 104, or 110.